-Mayo's book may not have won her as many admirers as she had hoped, but she did succeed overwhelmingly in drawing attention to India and its institutions.
-One such consequence of this interest in India was the rise, in the 1930s, of the "caste school of race relations" within the social sciences.
-In 1936 W. Lloyd Warner launched the caste school with a four-page article in the American Journal of Sociology.
-16 There, Warner argued that the meritocratic class system in the deep South had been violently distorted by the presence of a caste system, which deprived blacks of occupational, social, and educational opportunities, to the point where middle-class whites enjoyed greater social advantages than black elites.
+In 1936, W. Lloyd Warner launched the caste school with a four-page article in the American Journal of Sociology.16 There, Warner argued that the meritocratic class system in the Deep South had been violently distorted by the presence of a caste system, which deprived blacks of occupational, social, and educational opportunities, to the point where middle-class whites enjoyed greater social advantages than black elites.
 The short paper made no mention of India; the concept of caste, on paper at least, merely signified an unequal arrangement of persons into groups in which intermarriage and inter-group mobility were both forbidden.
-And yet caste for Warner and his followers was never entirely a descriptive matter; it was also a moral one.
-On the one hand, by substituting "caste" for "race," members of Warner's school, like the abolitionists before them, emphasized the lack of biological grounding for racism.17 On the other, by choosing the word caste, they added a whiff of missionary zeal to their analysis.
+And yet, caste for Warner and his followers was never entirely a descriptive matter; it was also a moral one.
+On the one hand, by substituting "caste" for "race," member's of Warner's school, like the abolitionists before them, emphasized the lack of biological grounding for racism.17 On the other, by choosing the word caste, they added a whiff of missionary zeal to their analysis.
 In the aftermath of Mother India, the mere assertion that there was a caste system in the United States-regardless of how it worked or what it looked like-was already a claim loaded with ethical valence.18

-In the ten years following Warner's article he and his colleagues published as many books advancing his caste thesis, most famously John Dollard's Caste and Class in a Southern Town (1937).
-Warner's remarkable success can in part be attributed to his institutional association with the American Youth Commission (AYC), where, as a research director, he helped to guide the research methodology of a series of studies on black youth funded by the General Education Board.
-By the time the gregarious Swedish economist Gunnar Myrdal arrived to begin his own big-budget study of race in the United States, Warner's ideas had been accepted widely enough that much of the available sociological data on black life in the United States was expressed in terms of caste.
-It was thus natural that Myrdal,
+In the ten years following Warner's article, he and his colleagues published as many books advancing his caste thesis, most famously John Dollard's Caste and Class in a Southern Town (1937).
+Warner's remarkable success can in part be attributed to his institutional association with the American Youth Commission (AVC), where, as a research director, he helped to guide the research methodology of a series of studies on black youth funded by the General Education Board.
+By the time the gregarious Swedish economist Gunnar Myrdal arrived to begin his own big-budget study of race in the United States, Warner's ideas had been accepted widely enough that much of the available socio-

-W. Lloyd Warner, "American Caste and Class," American Journal of Sociology 42 (1936), 234-7.
+16 W. Lloyd Warner, "American Caste and Class," American Journal of Sociology 42 (1936): 234-237.

-For example, see W. Lloyd Warner, introduction to Allison Davis, Burleigh B. Gardner, and Mary R. Gardner, Deep South: A Social Anthropological Study of Caste and Class (Chicago: University of Chicago Press, 1941), 7-8.
+17 For example see W. Lloyd Warner, introduction to Allison Davis, Burleigh B. Gardner, and Mary R. Gardner, Deep South: A Social Anthropological Study of Caste and Class (Chicago: University of Chicago Press, 1941), 7-8.
 Warner's turn away from race also led to a re-emergence of "color," a term that appeared frequently in the titles of books produced by his school.

-Buell Gallagher, a professor of Christian ethics at the Pacific School of Religion and perhaps the most reflective of Warner's followers, described the term as "both a sociological description and a moral judgment" and traced its usage back to the American Missionary Association in the nineteenth century.
-Buell G. Gallagher, Color and Conscience: The Irrepressible Conflict (New York: Harper and Brothers, 1946), 2.
+18 Buell Gallagher, a professor of Christian Ethics at the Pacific School of Religion and perhaps the most reflective of Warner's followers, described the term as "both a sociological description and a moral judgment" and traced its usage back to the American Missionary Association in the nineteenth century.
+Buell G. Gallagher, Color and Conscience: The Irrepressible Conflict (New York: Harper & Brothers, 1946), 2.